evanx/mpush-redis/README.md

 As a further sanity check, the renewal heartbeat validates that the `renewed` timestamp is unchanged from its previous setting.

-Incidently, to mitigate the risk of services colliding in Redis due to undetected bugs and/or misconfiguration, one can configure a `serviceRedis` URL together with the `serviceNamespace`, and so provision dedicated Redis instances for various pods of services.

 Additionally, we enlist activated ids as follows:
 - `lpush :ids $id`
 - `ltrim :ids 0 $serviceCapacity` to ensure that `:ids` is bounded.